edwilliams/microapps/README.md

 - create script in package.json for creating new microapp
 - look into replacing webpack w/ snowpack or similar
-- The `.babelrc` files and `scripts` folders are all the same for all MicroApps and the Parent App.
+- The `scripts` folders are all the same for all MicroApps and the Parent App.
 There could be some refactoring here.